WELCOME TO

 'Invocation'

-We have always enjoyed Karol Emmerich’s fine
+We have always enjoyed Karol Emmerich’s

-BLOOD, SWEAT AND TEARS, a large, ultra clean/clear, broad red.
+fine BLOOD, SWEAT AND TEARS, a large, ultra clean/clear, broad red.
 Hence, it has been used a good deal

-in crossing with out own red lines for good success.
-One of those success stories in this
+in crossing with out own red lines for good

-year’s introduction of INVOCATION.
+stories in this year’s introduction of INVOCATION.

 The